jembi/openhim-mediator-mapping/docs/Setup.md

 }
 ```

 The `id` is the name of the query parameter.
 The `path` is the location of the value of the parameter in the incoming request body or query object.
-For values retrieved from the request body the `path` is specified by prefixing the path with the key word `payload` and for retrieving from the query the keyword is `query`.
-Below are examples of paths
+For values retrieved from the request body, the `path` is specified by prefixing the path with the keyword `payload` and for retrieving from the query, the keyword is `query`.
+Below are some examples of paths.

 ```json
 {